Seán O'Casey: Within the Gates

 The plays O'Casey wrote after this included the darkly allegorical Within the Gates (1934), which is set within the gates of a busy city park based on London's Hyde Park.
 Although it was highly controversial, Eugene O'Neill responded positively to it.
 The play was originally going to be a film script for Alfred Hitchcock.
 O'Casey's widow described it in her memoir, Sean (1971):Originally he had imagined it as a film in which everything, from flower-beds to uniforms, would be stylised.
 Beginning at dawn and ending at midnight, to the soft chime of Big Ben in the distance, it would be "geometrical and emotional, the emotions of the living characters to be shown against their own patterns and the patterns of the Park."
 Having got so far, he wrote to Alfred Hitchcock, and when Hitchcock and his wife dined with us Sean explained his ideas to an apparently responsive hearer.
 Hitchcock and he talked excitedly.
 They parted on the same terms, with the prospect of another immediate meeting, and Sean never heard again.

 The play was unsuccessful in Northern Ireland and was not produced in the south until 2010.
 In the autumn of 1934, O'Casey went to the United States to visit the New York City production of Within the Gates, which he admired greatly.
 It was directed by actor Melvyn Douglas and starred Lillian Gish.
 This is when he befriended Eugene O'Neill, Sherwood Anderson and George Jean Nathan.

+The Star Turns Red

 The Star Turns Red (1940) is a four-act political allegory in which the Star of Bethlehem turns red.
-The story follows Big Red (who was based on O'Casey's friend, James Larkin) who is a trade-union leader.
-The union takes over the unnamed country despite the ruthless efforts of the Saffron Shirts, a fascist organisation openly supported by the Roman Catholic hierarchy of the country.
-It was staged by the Unity Theatre in London during 1940 (later, in 1978 by the Abbey in Dublin).
+The story follows Big Red, a trade-union leader (who was based on O'Casey's friend James Larkin).
+The union takes over an unnamed country despite the ruthless efforts of the Saffron Shirts, a fascist organisation openly supported by the country's Roman Catholic hierarchy.

+The play received its world premiere in March 1940 at Unity Theatre in London, and was performed in 1978 at the Abbey Theatre in Dublin.

+Purple Dust

 Purple Dust (1943) follows two wealthy, materialistic English stockbrokers who buy an ancient Irish mansion and attempt to restore it with their wrong notions of Tudor customs and taste.
 They try to impose upon a community with vastly different customs and lifestyles that are much closer to ancient Gaelic ways and are against such false values.